kazkojima/colorlight-i5-tips/README.md

 ## SPIFLASH

 [The start guide](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) says that the SPI-Flash on i5 modules GD25Q16, is locked.
-You can free the lock with the new flash command added to LiteX BIOS.
+You can free the lock with ecpdap or the new flash command added to LiteX BIOS.

 ```
 litex> flash_write_protect 0